 On the Login page, enter admin in the Username field.

-- Enter password or a customized password in the Password field.
+- Enter a customized password or the default admin password in the Password field.

-NOTE: When using the default password to login, it is required to set a unique password to proceed to the Web Manager.
+NOTE: If this is the first time login to the Web Manager, the default password could be password or the last 8-digit of the serial number.
+It is required to set a unique password to proceed to the Web Manager.
 For assistance with Web Manager Access, refer to article # 18552 – S33: Web Manager Access.

 Click the Apply button.
 The Product Registration will appear.